olefjaerestad/vscode-speech-to-text/README.md

 2. Open extension folder in VS Code.
 3. Open the `Run` tab in the sidebar (`shift+cmd+D` on OSX) and click `Run Extension`.
 4. A new VS Code `Extension Development Host` window will open.
 Open a file in this window and follow the Usage steps.
 5. When you make any changes to the extension code, you need to refresh the `Extension Development Host` (`cmd+r` on OSX) for the changes to take effect.

-The exception being the code in the `client` folder - for this you can simply refresh the `localhost:9000` browser tab.
+> Note: For changes to the code in the `client` folder to compile automatically, `npm run watchclient` must be ran in a separate terminal window.
+> Note 2: If you have any compile errors in the `client` folder, step 4 won't work.
+In that case, run `tsc -p ./tsconfig.client.json` to see the errors you need to fix.

 ## <a name="commands">Commands</a>
 Try speaking these commands and VS Code should perform according to the table: